Security Controls

 1. Authenticate all API requests with API keys

 Every request to the Fintoc API must include an API key.
+Fintoc API keys have these properties:

-- API keys are unique per organization.
+- Each API key is unique per organization.

 - You must store the key securely.